marcgg/marcgg.github.com/_posts/2016-03-01-vimrc-example.md

 Because of this I decided to entirely drop the setup I've been working with for the past years and started from scratch, adding only what I needed.
 If you want to see the result, my `.vim` [is available on Github][3].

 Overall I found the experience to be way more easy and fun than expected, so I decided to share!
-In this article I'll explain how to quickly setup and customize Vim without having to use a pre-made distribution, just Git and a Terminal.
+In this article I'll explain how to quickly setup and customise Vim without having to use a pre-made distribution, just Git and a Terminal.

 _Disclaimer: All the choices made here reflect my opinion, the way I use Vim and the tools and languages I generally use.
 Obviously if you're using an [ergodox][4] and only code in [Flow-Matic ][5] we will have very different opinions on what is best._